mathisbot/homomorph-rust/README.md

 This repository contains a Rust implementation of a homomorphic encryption scheme.

 Homomorphic encryption allows computations to be performed on encrypted data without decrypting it, preserving the privacy of the data.
 Homomorphic encryption is still a subject of research today, and no system that is both secure and efficient has yet been found.
-Furthermore, random number generation is done via the `rand` crate, which is notoriously unsuitable for cryptographic use.
-For these reasons, this library should not be used in production.

-Use with better-suited random-generation crates is WIP

 I might also rethink the system to use binary representation of numbers instead of polynomials for increased performance but same outcome.